Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Biological Significance

-Low or low-normal values often reflect insufficient intake: a diet poor in vegetables and nuts, chronic stress, intense physical activity without compensation.
-Serum remains a conservative marker of tissue status — it can stay within normal limits while cellular reserves are dwindling.
+Low or low-normal values do not mechanically translate into a diet poor in magnesium: European reference work notes that average intakes barely differ from one fifth of the distribution to the next.
+Serum remains a conservative marker of tissue status, it can stay within normal limits while cellular reserves are dwindling.
 This is precisely why magnesium is added by default to the formula, rather than awaited after a measured drop.

 Influencing Factors

 Diet.
 The richest magnesium sources include nuts (almonds, cashews), seeds (pumpkin, sesame), legumes and high-cocoa dark chocolate.
-Grain refining removes up to 80% of the magnesium present in whole grains.
-A diet high in processed foods contributes to insufficient intake.
+Grain refining removes a large share of the magnesium present in whole grains.
+A diet high in processed foods contributes to lower intake.

 Physical activity.
 Intense exercise increases magnesium losses through sweat and urinary excretion.
 Regular athletes have higher requirements.
 Conversely, moderate and consistent activity improves intracellular magnesium distribution.